Javascript Loops: for, while & do-while

 }

-In this example, we've initialised a variable i to 1.
-The loop will continue as long as i is less than or equal to 5.
-After each iteration of the loop, i is incremented by 1.
-This loop will print the numbers 1 to 5 to the console by returning each iteration's value for i.
+is incremented by 1.
+This loop will print the numbers 1 to 5 to the console by returning each iteration's value for i

 while();

-The while loop is used to execute a block of code while a certain condition is true.
+loop is used to execute a block of code while a certain condition is true.
 It's usually used when you don't know the number of times you want the code to be executed, but you do know the condition that must be true for the loop to continue.
-Here's the basic syntax of a while loop:
+Here's the basic syntax of a while

 while (condition) {